brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-2.md

 layout: layouts/posts/singlepostherofit.11ty.js
 tags: post
 title: A stacked deck
-subtitle: Part 2 of a two-part series on Web typography
+subtitle: Part 2 of a two-part series on web typography
-description: Making the case for a system “fonts” approach to the typography on Web sites.
+description: Making the case for a system “fonts” approach to the typography on web sites.
 author: Bryce Wray
 date: 2018-10-25T12:40:00
 lastmod: 2020-07-10T01:55:00